gregorymususa/csc8206-team7/README.md

 # Setting up Eclipse
 Open Eclipse MARS, and use any folder of your choosing as workspace (except the folder you synced with git)

-Import Existing project — select the git folder
+Import "Existing Projects into Workspace" — select the git folder

 Eclipse should link to the project